-The size, speed and depth of the river as well as the fish will determine what the best centerpin float is.
-The color, size and the shape of your Centerpin float can also be important which is why I recommend and discuss a variety of Centerpin floats in this article.
+The size, speed, and depth of the river as well as the fish will determine what the best Centerpin float is.
+The color, size, and shape of your Centerpin float can also be important which is why I recommend and discuss a variety of Centerpin floats in this article.

 The best Centerpin float that I use myself and for all my river guiding for steelhead on most rivers is the Raven FM 6.2 float seen below.

 The best anglers know that you don’t just watch your Centerpin float drift down the river, you have to work your Centerpin float in a way that it will catch you more steelhead.
 To learn how to present your float and catch more trout and steelhead check out my Centerpin Fishing For Beginners page

 Having the right colored Centerpin floats will help you see the float better.

 Bright orange shows up under both sunny and cloudy conditions and is what I use 99% of the time.

 In any situation when there is a lot of glare on the water’s surface orange floats are the easiest to see.